-If you are wondering how to stop pleasing and still be nice – well there’s a question we never thought you’d ask.
-People pleasing behavior is not necessarily a bad thing but sometimes it is important to put our own interests first.
+If you are wondering how to stop people-pleasing and still be nice – well there’s a question we never thought you’d ask.
+People-pleasing behavior is not necessarily a bad thing but sometimes it is important to put our own interests first.
 We can stop pleasing people and still be nice.
-People pleasing goes beyond kindness.
+People-pleasing goes beyond kindness.
 It is in fact, a behavior that requires you to edit or alter words and behaviors for the sake of another person’s feelings or reactions.

 People pleasing can actually affect you in so many ways.
 Some people go out of their way to please someone simply on the basis of what they assume the other person wants or needs.
 A person is willing to give up their time and energy just to get them to like themselves.

 Sometimes it has been found to cause serious problems in a person’s life.
 It becomes troublesome when pleasing other people is overpowering our own needs and wants.

 So first you need to recognize the signs of whether you are actually a people pleaser or not.

 If you aren’t sure whether you are a people pleaser or just a kind person here are some signs to look out for.